Egypt: Risk Assessment

 Business Climate Rating

-- Political and financial support of the Gulf monarchies and Western countries
+- Political and financial support from the Gulf monarchies and Western countries

 - IMF Support Programme